railwayapp/docs/src/pages/develop/services.md

 ## Service Icons

 Within the Command Palette, you can change the default service icon to something else.
-The list of available icons are pulled from our [devicons](https://devicons.railway.app/) service.
+The list of available icons is pulled from our [devicons](https://devicons.railway.app/) service.